Will Washington State's New 'Public Option' Plan Reduce Heath Care Costs?

 Talk of a public option has been around since before passage of the Affordable Care Act.
 Generally, the idea is for the government to create a health insurance program to compete with the private marketplace, one that, unlike Medicaid and Medicare, would be available to all.

-Washington's embrace of a public option comes as Democratic candidates for president are talking about Medicare-for-all proposals and some states are considering letting people buy in to Medicaid.
+Washington's embrace of a public option comes as Democratic candidates for president are talking about "Medicare for All" proposals and some states are considering letting people buy in to Medicaid.
 Washington is thought to be the first state law to authorize the creation of a public insurance plan of this type.

 But is Washington's approach to individual health care a true public option?